 As part of an ongoing research project, Senior Research Fellow Ken Collins of Southampton University has crowned

 Cornwall as the UK’s current shark capital with at least 20 species found off the coast, followed by the Scilly Isles and Devon.
-This became the focus of an awareness campaign by Nat Geo WILD during their Sharkfest season earlier this year.
+This became the focus of an awareness campaign by Nat Geo WILD during their Sharkfest season.

 South West Cornwall is hugely attractive to blue sharks at this time of year and they congregate in large numbers to feed on the nutrient-rich waters that are unique to the area.